layer-3/docs/docs/legacy/architecture/smart-clearing-protocol.md

 Introducing a dedicated smart clearing protocol will de-risk the existing landscape and open the market for new participants while simultaneously comforting regulators.

-Liquidity aggregation helps smaller, specialized exchanges and brokers to offer better pricing and handle larger trade volumes.&#x20;
+Liquidity aggregation helps smaller, specialized exchanges and brokers to offer better pricing and handle larger trade volumes.

-Clients from large exchanges can trade additional token pairings for which they otherwise would have to move custodied assets.&#x20;
+Clients from large exchanges can trade additional token pairings for which they otherwise would have to move custodied assets.

-By holding margin accounts with the clearing house, brokers and exchanges can use margin netting to allow for more efficient use of capital.&#x20;
+By holding margin accounts with the clearing house, brokers and exchanges can use margin netting to allow for more efficient use of capital.

-This greatly reduces the risk of overexposure and helps to streamline liquidity management and capital efficiency.&#x20;
+This greatly reduces the risk of overexposure and helps to streamline liquidity management and capital efficiency.

 The Clearing Protocol can accurately report order flow data to regulators.
-This lowers the reporting burden for traders and brokers while simultaneously increasing the marketplace's safety and transparency, and helping to identify and exclude bad actors.&#x20;
+This lowers the reporting burden for traders and brokers while simultaneously increasing the marketplace's safety and transparency, and helping to identify and exclude bad actors.

 ![The Yellow Network brings these functionalities using cutting-edge state channel technology and settlement via smart contracts.](/img/placeholder.png)